tidy-finance/website/docs/50_parametric_portfolio_policies.md

 #   ²​`VW (no s.)
 Optimal `, ³​`EW  Optimal `, ⁴​`EW (no s.)
 Optimal `
 ```

 The results indicate that the average annualized Sharpe ratio of the equal-weighted portfolio exceeds the Sharpe ratio of the value-weighted benchmark portfolio.
 Nevertheless, starting with the weighted value portfolio as a benchmark and tilting optimally with respect to momentum and small stocks yields the highest Sharpe ratio across all specifications.
-Imposing no short-sale constraints does not improve the performance of the portfolios in our application.
+Finally, imposing no short-sale constraints does not improve the performance of the portfolios in our application.

 ## Exercises

 1. How do the estimated parameters $\hat\theta$ and the portfolio performance change if your objective is to maximize the Sharpe ratio instead of the hypothetical expected utility?
 1. The code above is very flexible in the sense that you can easily add new firm characteristics.
-Construct a new characteristic and evaluate the corresponding coefficient $\hat\theta_i$.
+Construct a new characteristic of your choice and evaluate the corresponding coefficient $\hat\theta_i$.
-1. Tweak the function `optimal_theta()`such that you can impose additional performance constraints in order to determine $\hat\theta$ which maximizes expected utility under the constraint that the market beta is below 1.
+1. Tweak the function `optimal_theta()` such that you can impose additional performance constraints in order to determine $\hat\theta$ which maximizes expected utility under the constraint that the market beta is below 1.
 1. Does the portfolio performance resemble a realistic out-of-sample backtesting procedure?
 Verify the robustness of the results by first estimating $\hat\theta$ based on *past data* only.
 Then, use more recent periods to evaluate the actual portfolio performance.
 1. By formulating the portfolio problem as a statistical estimation problem, you can easily obtain standard errors for the coefficients of the weight function. @Brandt2009 provide the relevant derivations in their paper in Equation (10).
 Implement a small function that computes standard errors for $\hat\theta$.